Or Trevor A. A. Evans, as the book covers say...

 When I'm not writing

-You might find Kristen, Avery, and I on the road to Vegas where the in-laws live, or maybe on some crazy adventure somewhere in the world.
+You might find the four of us on the road to Vegas where the in-laws live, or maybe on some crazy adventure somewhere in the world.
 I could be at a Real Salt Lake game, or watching the Jazz, Ducks, Braves, or 49ers play, or maybe I'm in the kitchen cooking something delicious—or at the very least trying to.
-Maybe I'm taking time for books, shows, movies, video games, or anything that gets my imagination going.
+Maybe I'm taking time for books, shows, movies, video games, or anything that gets my imagination going or my relaxation on.